How to claim the 'severely mentally impaired' council tax discount

 If you're in Wales and want to claim a discount, you need to:

 • Print the application form from the Welsh Government website.
-It can be found here.

 • Get a diagnosis (or get a diagnosis for the resident you wish to claim for).
 To be eligible, the person claiming the discount must be diagnosed as SMI by a doctor.
-There's a section for your doctor to fill in within the form.
+There's a section for your doctor to fill in on the form.

 • Send it to your council's tax office.
 You can find details for your council here.